-- Prepare to model using a KNWS chart to solve at least one problem.
+- Prepare to model using SQRQCQ to solve at least one problem.

-- Teacher introduces KNWS chart, and explains how to use it.
-Teacher models using a KNWS chart with a sample word problem.
+Teacher introduces SQRQCQ, and explains how to use it.
+Teacher models using SQRQCQ to solve a problem.

-Circulate as students are working, engaging one or two students at a time in mini-conferences in which you gauge their thinking process and their understanding, and help to guide them towards a higher level.
+You can circulate as students are working, engaging one or two students at a time in mini-conferences in which you gauge their thinking process and their understanding, and help to guide them towards a higher level of thought.

-Make sure to be available to more struggling students at this point, to scaffold their efforts to apply their charts to actually solve the problems.
+Make sure to be available to struggling students at this point, to scaffold their efforts to apply their strategies to actually solve the problems.